junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 #EATING RIGHT TO STAY HEALTHY

-The ‘main food’ your family eats usually provides most—but not all—of the body’s energy and other nutritional needs.
+The ‘main food’ your family eats usually provides most, but not all, of the body’s energy and other nutritional needs.
 By adding helper foods to the main food you can make low cost nutritious meals.
 You do not have to eat all the foods listed here to be healthy.
 Eat the main foods you are accustomed to, and add whatever ‘helper foods’ are available in your area.
 Try to include ‘helper foods’ from each group, as often as possible.

 REMEMBER: Feeding children enough and feeding them often (3 to 5 times a day) is usually more important than the types of food you feed them.